Ceudan/Match-Roads-Between-Databases/README.md

 ![Visualization of road algorithm matching process Step 1](images/ex2_endpoints_blue.png)

 Step 2: We run a search algorithm to find a path connecting the 2 sets.
-If a path is found, and all sections along the path also lie close to the query road, then this path must be the query road itself and the matches are found.
+If a path is found, and all sections along the path also lie close to the query road, then this path should be the query road itself.

 ![Visualization of road algorithm matching process Step 2](images/ex2_matches.png)
 ### Statistical Visualization